NivethaThiruvenkatasamy/stockMe/README.md

+# StockMe

-**StockMe** is a Demo trading app(mobile-first view) that allows users to view list of financial instruments, their overview and buy and sell stocks of certain financial instruments.
-View the status of the stocks in Portfolio.
-Add the financial instruments to the watchlist and followList.
+**StockMe** is a Demo stock trading app(mobile-first view) that allows users to view list of financial instruments, their overview and buy and sell stocks of certain financial instruments.
+* View the status of the stocks in Portfolio
+* Add the financial instruments to the Watchlist and Followlist

 ## Features